Sumboard

 Here's what we're seeing trigger the search for implementation:

 Customer pressure is the most common catalyst.
-When your top three enterprise customers all request "better reporting" in the same quarter, that's not a coincidence—that's a market signal.
+When your top three enterprise customers all request "better reporting" in the same quarter, that's not a coincidence.
+That's a market signal.
 One customer might accept a workaround, but when it becomes a pattern across accounts, you're looking at a competitive gap.

 Competitive differentiation follows close behind.
 Product managers notice competitors demoing interactive dashboards during sales calls while they're still offering static PDF reports.
 The contrast becomes painful when deals start going to competitors specifically because of analytics capabilities.